 Yes, we assign DOIs as our primary articles' identifiers.
 The East African Nature and Science Organization (EANSO) is a member of Crossref.
 Crossref members have DOI prefixes and can therefore deposit and update metadata for their publications.

-Currently, our journals are automatically indexed in DOAJ, SCOPUS and Google Scholar.
+Our journals are automatically indexed by more databases than we can keep track of.
+These include BASE, CrossRef, WorldCat, PlumX, DataCite, Google Scholar, Dissemin, Lens, Scilit, Fatcat, Microsoft Academic and Scinapse.
 We are working towards adding more databases to the list before the end of the year.

 6.4 How do I find my publication after it has been published?

 You will be informed about this after the article has been published.
 You can however easily type the title of the article in search engines and you will get the publication as part of the search results.
 It, however, takes about 2 weeks after publication for your submission to be adequately indexed and searchable.